Energy crisis: Europe’s industry shutting down

-With energy prices at decade long highs, Europe’s most energy intensive companies have begun to shut down.
-Dozens of plants in a diverse range of industries such as steel, aluminium, fertilisers and the power industry itself, have been forced to close shop as sky-high gas and power prices make their businesses loss-making.
+With energy prices at decade-long highs, Europe’s most energy-intensive companies have begun to shut down.
+Dozens of plants across a diverse range of industries such as steel, aluminium, fertilisers and the power industry itself have been forced to close up shop as sky-high gas and power prices make their businesses lossmaking.

-The shortage of gas has already prompted talk of energy rationing crippling industry, but for the most energy intensive sectors things have already gone beyond that; costs have risen so high they are no longer profitable and have to close down.
+The shortage of gas has already prompted talk of energy rationing crippling industry, but for the most energy-intensive sectors things have already gone beyond that; costs have risen so high they are no longer profitable and have to close down.

 That gutting of Europe’s heavy industry is already weighing on the economies of the region and economists are predicting that the EU is about to go into a deep recession.